YoungJeansKR/XAI606/README.md

 - **Purpose:** Used to evaluate the final model performance.
 Participants will predict labels for these images.
 - **Content:** Only input images are provided without labels to ensure an unbiased evaluation.

 ### Access to the Datasets

 The dataset is hosted on a publicly accessible Google Drive folder to facilitate easy downloading:
 - **Google Drive Link:** [Dog vs. Cat Dataset](https://drive.google.com/file/d/1PnSKt8yS87-a-v6NitmCfH_xg1p2YQju/view?usp=drive_link) </br>
 *Note: Ensure you have sufficient storage space and a stable internet connection before downloading the dataset.*

-Instructions for Participants:
+### Instructions for Participants

-Training and Validation:
+- Training and Validation:
-Utilize the provided training and validation datasets to develop and fine-tune your image classification models.
+  - Utilize the provided training and validation datasets to develop and fine-tune your image classification models.
-Experiment with different architectures, hyperparameters, and preprocessing techniques to optimize performance.
+  - Experiment with different architectures, hyperparameters, and preprocessing techniques to optimize performance.

-Testing:
+- Testing:
-Apply your trained model to the test dataset to generate predictions.
+  - Apply your trained model to the test dataset to generate predictions.
-Submit your predicted labels for the test images in the specified format (e.g., a CSV file with image filenames and predicted labels).
+  - Submit your predicted labels for the test images in the specified format (e.g., a CSV file with image filenames and predicted labels).

+- Evaluation Metrics:
+  - Accuracy: The primary metric for evaluating model performance.
+  - Confusion Matrix: To understand the types of errors made by the model.
+  - Precision and Recall: For a more detailed performance analysis, especially if classes are imbalanced.